aydrian/giphy-responder/README.md

 For more information, see the [SparkPost API Documentation for Sending Domains](https://developers.sparkpost.com/api/#/reference/sending-domains)

 ### Configure your Inbound Domain
 Decide what your Inbound Domain will be.
-It should be a subdomain off your sending domain.
+It should be a subdomain of your sending domain.
 For this application, I am going to use `sup.aydrian.me`.
 For the rest of this README, substitute your domain for it.

 #### DNS Changes
 Add the following MX records to your DNS